TevinStuurland/e-health-app/README.md

 ## Daily workflow

-Run gulp to compile sass and watch for changes.
+Run gulp to from the projects root compile sass and watch for changes.
 ```sh
 $ gulp
 ```